What is adaptive learning: A Guide to AI-Powered Education

 Common Questions About Adaptive Learning

-Let’s address some of the most frequent points of confusion for IT professionals.
+The following sections address the most frequent points of confusion for IT professionals considering these tools.

 Is Adaptive Learning The Same As Personalized Learning?